 The Director of Finance and appropriate Internal and External Audit representatives shall normally attend meetings.
 However, at least once a year the Committee should meet privately with the External and Internal Auditors.

-At least once a year, the Committee will receive a report on the operation of the Integrated Governance Committee, to be presented by the Chair of the Integrated Governance Committee, or consider having a joint meeting with the Integrated Governance Committee.
+At least once a year, the Committee will receive a report on the operation of the Quality Committee, to be presented by the Chair or a member of the Quality Committee, or consider having a joint meeting with the Quality Committee.

 The Chief Executive and other executive directors should be invited to attend, particularly when the Committee is discussing areas of risk or operation that are the responsibility of that director.
 The Chief Executive should be invited to attend, at least annually, to discuss with the Committee the process for assurance that supports the Annual Governance Statement (formerly the Statement on Internal Control).
-The Trust Secretary, or whoever covers these duties, shall be Secretary to the Committee and shall attend to take minutes of the meeting and provide appropriate support to the Chair and Committee members.
+A member of the office of the Director of Corporate Affairs & Company Secretary shall be Secretary to the Committee and shall attend to take minutes of the meeting and provide appropriate support to the Chair and Committee members.

 Frequency